 1. What relationship do you have with this person?
 2. Has this person been married before? \square Yes \square No 3.
 Do you know of any reason why this person would not be suitable to attend Pensacola Christian College?
 Yes No If yes, please state why.
 4. To what extent do you consider the applicant to be a dedicated Christian?
-5. .
-Is this person trustworthy?
+5. Is this person trustworthy?
 6. List any outstanding traits or extremes such as boldness, shyness, brilliance, dullness, etc 7.
-Would you want your children to be in close association with this person? \square Yes \square No y additional information would be appreciated and may be attached to s form.
-Mail completed form to: Director of Admissions Pensacola Christian College P.O.
+Would you want your children to be in close association with this person? y additional information would be appreciated and may be attached to s form.
+Ma Director of Admissions Pensacola Christian College P.O.
 Box 18000 Pensacola, FL 32523-9160 U.S.A.